oracle/graal/docs/getting-started/graalvm-community/macos.md

 ## Installation on macOS Platforms

-Oracle provides GraalVM Community Edition distributions for macOS on AMD64 (Intel) and AArch64 architectures.
+Oracle provides GraalVM Community Edition for macOS on AMD64 (Intel) and AArch64 architectures.

 GraalVM Community Edition can be installed for a single user and administrator privileges are not required.
 However, if GraalVM is meant to become a default JDK, administrator privileges are required.